danimelchor/clypi/docs/index.md

     my_flag: bool = False
 ```

 #### Options

-Options are like flags but, instead of booleans, the user passes in values that can be ommitted.
-As
+Options are like flags but, instead of booleans, the user passes in specific values.
+You can think of options as key/pair items.
+Options can be set as required by not specifying a default value.
-the name indicates, you just have to define an optional attribute in your class with a default value.

 ```python
 from clypi import Command